|

 The newly created Broadband Industry Group, which comprises Brightview, Cable & Wireless, Centrica, Energis, Freeserve and Tiscali, claims that only greater competition can ensure the potential of broadband.

 The group commissioned the Centre For Economics and Business Research (CEBR) to assess the possible economic benefits of broadband.
-The research revealed that a fully competitive broadband market would increase UK productivity by 2.5% by 2015, which would boost the gross domestic product by £22 billion.
+The research revealed that a fully competitive broadband market would increase UK productivity by 2.5% by 2015, which would boost the gross domestic products by £22 billion.

-The group has pledged to continue to campaign greater competition in the broadband market.
-“It is widely recognised that availability does not necessarily mean adoption and therefore only competition will provide the innovation in products and pricing to drive mass market uptake,” claims Mary Turner, chief executive of Tiscali UK.
+Mary Turner, chief executive of Tiscali UK, said: “It is widely recognised that availability does not necessarily mean adoption and therefore only competition will provide the innovation in products and pricing to drive mass market uptake”.

 Media Jobs